Tryd3x/zoomcamp/readme.md

 - Learnt data ingestion from github into postgres via Kestra
 - Learnt about staging tables (temporary buffer table) and fact tables (cleaned table)
 - Difference between yml's `|` (literal block scalar; preserves newlines '\n') and `>` (folded block scalar; newlines '\n' replaced by whitespace).
 In simple words, `|` treats a multiline string as multiline and `>` treats multiline string as a single line.
+- Integrated GCS and Bigquery with kestra workflow.
+- Learnt about DLT (data load tools - focused on extraction/ingestion, normalization and loading)

 ### **Challenges faced**